jacobalberty/unifi-docker/README.md

 It is suggested you start running this as a non root user.
 The default right now is to run as root but if you set the docker run flag `--user` to `unifi` then the image will run as a special unfi user with the uid/gid 999/999.
 You should ideally set your data and logs to owned by the proper gid.
 You will not be able to bind to lower ports by default.
 If you also pass the docker run flag `--sysctl` with `net.ipv4.ip_unprivileged_port_start=0` then you will be able to freely bind to whatever port you wish.
 This should not be needed if you are using the default ports.

-## Mongo and Docker for windows
+## Mongo and Docker for Windows
  Unifi uses mongo store its data.
 Mongo uses the fsync() system call on its data files.
-Because of how docker for windows works you can't bind mount `/unifi/db/data` on a docker for windows container.
+Because of how docker for Windows works you can't bind mount `/unifi/db/data` on a docker for Windows container.
 Therefore `-v ~/unifi:/unifi` won't work.
  [Discussion on the issue](https://github.com/docker/for-win/issues/138).

 ## Supported Docker Hub Tags and Respective `Dockerfile` Links